 Young Professionals Representative of AAPG European Region

 Sam is currently working as a development geologist for Chevron in their Aberdeen office and has previous industry experience with both small independent oil and service companies.
 He graduated from Imperial College London in 2010 receiving an MSc in Petroleum Geoscience and also holds a BSc in Geophysics from the University of Edinburgh.
-Sam gained early exposure to the oil and gas industry growing up in Aberdeen and when combined with a passion for the outdoors it made geosciences an easy career choice.
+Sam gained early exposure to the oil and gas industry growing up in Aberdeen and this combined with a passion for the outdoors made geosciences an easy career choice.

 President of the Young Professional Committee of AAPG/PGK in the Netherlands.